rwahs/tools/README.md

      RWAHS_ACCESS_TOKEN='access_token' rwahs build ...

 This variable is defined externally so that it is not committed to any code repository.
 If the variable is not defined, then the command will fail with an error.
 If the value is invalid, then the command will attempt to create a release, but this will fail due to GitHub authentication.
 See below for details about generating the token.

 ### Deploy

 Transfer the specified release to the specified environment and update the environment to make the specified release the "current" version used in the given environment.
+Depending on the command line options, either a new release can be built (by delegating to the `build` task), or an existing release (as created by a previous invocation of the `build` task) can be used.
+If no release is specified, then the default action is to determine the latest release by querying the GitHub API.

 Syntax for the `deploy` task:

-    rwahs deploy -e <env> -c <component> -r <release>
+    rwahs deploy [-e <environment>] -c <component> [-b | -r <release>]

 Following the deployment, any required initialisation tasks are performed.
 Specifically, when the "providence" component is deployed, any pending database migrations are applied.
 Additionally, caches are cleaned and services are